International Advisory Council

-The International Advisory Council of the Right Livelihood College is a supportive and visionary group, which is shaping the future direction of the RLC Campuses and Centres as well as the foundation.
+The International Advisory Council of the Right Livelihood College is a supportive and visionary group shaping the future direction of the RLC Campuses and Centres as well as the foundation.
 Its main tasks include

 - to provide overall guidance of the RLC, both intellectually and strategically, and